chrismaddalena/ODIN/README.md

 * Troy Hunt - For giving me permission to use HaveIBeenPwned's REST API in this way.

 And to these folks who have created/maintained some of the tools integrated into O.D.I.N.:
-* Alton Johnson (altjx) - The creator of the original very cool PyFOCA (https://github.com/altjx/ipwn) that exists here in its new Python 3 form as a part of O.D.I.N.
+* Alton Johnson (altjx) - The creator of the original very cool [PyFOCA](https://github.com/altjx/ipwn) that exists here in its new Python 3 form as a part of O.D.I.N.
-* Laramies - Creator of the awesome TheHarvester (https://github.com/laramies/theHarvester).
+* Laramies - Creator of the awesome [TheHarvester](https://github.com/laramies/theHarvester).
 * PaulSec - Creator of the unofficial API for the DNS Dumpster (https://github.com/PaulSec/API-dnsdumpster.com)
+* Daniel Grzalek (Dagrz) - Creator of [aws_pwn](https://github.com/dagrz/aws_pwn) and the reason why I was able to build out AWS recon options.
-* TrullJ - For making the slick SSL Labs Scanner module (https://github.com/TrullJ/ssllabs).
+* TrullJ - For making the slick [SSL Labs Scanner module](https://github.com/TrullJ/ssllabs).